 - What is there to do off-campus?

 - Is campus housing guaranteed for all four years?
 Do many students live on campus all four years?

-- What housing options are available after freshman year?
+- What housing options are available after your first year?

-- Are freshmen required to purchase a specific type of meal plan?
+- Are first-year students required to purchase a specific type of meal plan?